 A good competitive feature benchmark report reveals where competition is strong, where it’s weak, where adjusting a feature could offer a competitive advantage, and what customer sentiment is on aspects of your competitors’ products.

 That said, getting an unbiased, accurate, and comprehensive report is easier said than done.
 Traditionally, there are three potential routes that businesses take: market research reports, consulting services, or an internal sales/marketing team soliciting feedback from customers.
-As the table below demonstrates, however, each of these routes has problems with either bias, access, or both.

 How to Use B2B Executive Surveys for Competitive Feature Benchmarks